ZealanL/RLGym-PPO-Guide/README.md

 ## Ok, but how does it learn to play RL?

 When your bot first starts learning, it has absolutely no idea what is going on.
-It's brain starts off completely random, so it just mashes random inputs.
+Its brain starts off completely random, so it just mashes random inputs.

 In order to get our bot to actually learn something, it needs to have rewards.
 Rewards are things that happen in the game that you want the bot to do more or less often.
 The learning algorithm is designed to try to maximize how much reward the bot is getting, while also exploring new ways to get even more rewards.